hu-dwim/hu.dwim.tablegen-to-assembler/README.md

-# hu.dwim.tablegen-to-assembler
+# hu.dwim.genassem

 ## What

-An experiment to parse the json output of LLVM's TableGen, with the ultimate goal of generating an x86_64 assembler.
+A suite to parse the json output of LLVM's TableGen, and use it to generate an assemblers.

 ## Status

-**It's an alpha nothingburger.**
+**It's work in progress.**

 It can parse the json version of X86.tb as a stream, and can walk/filter the instructions.
-Nothing is generated for now.
+Work is underway to generate the x86_64 assembler.

 ## Why